brycewray/hugo-site/content/posts/2022/05/mulling-over-migration.md

 ## A sheepish U-turn

-Forgive me for burying the proverbial lede but, today, two weeks after [moving this site from Hugo to Astro](/posts/2022/04/winds-change/), I moved it *back*---at least for the time being.
+Forgive me for burying the proverbial lede but, today, two weeks after [moving this site from Hugo to Astro](/posts/2022/04/winds-change/), I moved it *back* --- at least for the time being.

 I reluctantly made this choice after running into a few particular Astro glitches which turned out to be more limiting, and required more sweating over workarounds with which I'm only slightly familiar, than I'd anticipated.
 (There also were some external, **non**-Astro-related factors which played a significant role in tipping my hand, but they're not really germane to this discussion.)